-We came to find out that we arrived in Barcelona at the end of a het wave and Friday was the first day where the temperature was below 107 degrees Fahrenheit but only slightly.
-Due to our late arrival and long commute to our hotel, Friday night was a complete bust.
+We came to find out that we arrived in Barcelona at the end of a heatwave and Friday was the first day where the temperature was below 107 degrees Fahrenheit but only slightly.
+Due to our late arrival and the long commute to our hotel, Friday night was a complete bust.

 We did not have any set plans for Saturday but accomplished everything we wanted to do based on the little research we had done, including: